percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    a wrong LSN value is specified (a user  error which |Percona XtraBackup| is unable to detect), the backup will be unusable.
 Be careful!

-.. option:: --innodb-log-arch-dir=DIRECTORY
+.. option::   --innodb[=name]

-   This option is used to specify the directory containing the archived logs.
+   This option is ignored for MySQL option compatibility.
-   It can only be used with the :option:`--prepare` option.

 .. option:: --innodb-miscellaneous